CosmosAtlas/markdown-citation/examples/report.md

 By comparing some Markdown parsers implemented in javascript, I decided to used a parser called markdown-it^[[https://github.com/markdown-it/markdown-it](https://github.com/markdown-it/markdown-it)].
 This parser is implemented with proper support for extensions and have more community plugins than other parsers that I've tried.
 I used another extension of this parser `markdown-it-center-text` as a base and modified it to suit my purpose.

 The extension added an extra parsing step that would identify the pattern and replace the text with proper HTML elements.
 For example, `text[@einstein]` will be replaced with `text<span class="citation">einstein</span>` by the parser.
 Then with proper CSS styling, the content of the HTML element would be wrapped by square brackets and the result will look like `text[einstein]`.
-I choose this style because it's my favorite styling for citations.
+I chose this style because it's my favorite styling for citations.

 Due to my lack of knowledge in javascript development, I couldn't find a way build a plugin from ground up.
 So as a result, I downloaded the extension `markdown-it-center-text` locally and modified the source file.